iamantony/iamantony.github.io/_posts/2015-02-16-starting-the-blog.md

 What I will post here?
-Information about my projects, some tips and tricks that I found in different fields of IT (programming languages, operation systems, algorithms, ...), solutions for problems that I encountered and may be something else.
-Anyway, it will be interesting for me.
-Hope for you too.
+Information about my projects, some tips and tricks that I found in different fields of IT (programming languages, operation systems, algorithms, ...), solutions for problems that I encountered and maybe something else.
+I hope it will be interesting and usefull.